Residual RL-MPC for Robust Microrobotic Cell Pushing Under Time-Varying Flow: INTRODUCTION

-This work is built on the MicroPush simulator and control backend; detailed simulator and system descriptions are provided in~\cite{yang2026micropush}.
-Building on this foundation, the main contributions of this work are: \begin{itemize} \item A contact-gated residual control architecture that augments an MPC backend with a bounded SAC policy for robust cell pushing under nonstationary flow. \item A unified actuation interface and shared speed envelope across ResRL+MPC, pure MPC, and PID baselines for fair comparisons. \item A systematic evaluation on seen and unseen curve geometries (Clover, Circle, Square), including a residual-bound sweep that reveals an authority--stability trade-off and motivates a practical residual limit. \end{itemize}
+The implementation builds on our MicroPush simulation backend~\cite{yang2026micropush}, which provides a controlled testbed for comparing contact, actuation, and controller behavior under identical conditions.
+Building on this simulation foundation, the main contributions of this work are: \begin{itemize} \item A contact-gated residual control architecture that augments an MPC backend with a bounded SAC policy for robust cell pushing under simulated nonstationary flow. \item A unified actuation interface and shared speed envelope across ResRL-MPC, pure MPC, and PID baselines for fair comparisons. \item A systematic simulation evaluation on seen and unseen curve geometries (Clover, Circle, Square), including a residual-bound sweep that reveals an authority–stability trade-off and motivates a practical residual limit. \end{itemize}